thedistance/TheDistanceCore/ReadMe.md

 ### Features

 Reducing boilerplate code is helps use to develop features faster and ensure they remain bug free, with platform updates and so we don't forget tricky edge cases.
-[TheDistance]() is an overarching project containing our stable reusable code. **TheDistanceCore** is a part of this project.

 **TheDistanceCore** contains simple extensions and reusable classes that are in multiple projects.
 The purpose of this project is to contain small pieces of functionality that are very general.
-Specific code should be added to other [TheDistance]() sub-projects.
+More specific code, or code that has dependencies on other frameworks, should not be included here.

 Functionality includes:

 - **Parallax Scroll**: Standard Protocol for implementing a 'parallax scroll' where one view moves based on a `UIScrollView`'s content offset.
 - **Pure Swift Key-Value-Observing**: `NSObject`s implement a method called `methodSignatureForSelector:` which converts from strings to methods.
-Pure Swift classes do not have this method so cannot inherently perform KVO or observe `NSNotificationCenter` posts. **`Observer`**, **`ObjectObserver`**, and **`NotificationObserver`** resolve this.
+Pure Swift classes do not have this method so cannot inherently perform KVO or observe `NSNotificationCenter` posts. **`Observer`**, **ObjectObserver**, and **`NotificationObserver`** resolve this.
-- **`NSLayoutConstraint`s**: The default `NSLayoutConstraint` initialisers are clear but can be cumbersome when creating standard constraints. `constraintsToSize(...)` and `constraintsToAlign(...)` neaten the programmatic constraint creation process.
+- **NSLayoutConstraints**: The default `NSLayoutConstraint` initialisers are clear but can be cumbersome when creating standard constraints. `constraintsToSize(...)` and `constraintsToAlign(...)` neaten the programmatic constraint creation process.
 Other convenience initialisers are provided.
 - **Request Cache Control**: Not all APIs respond with 304 unmodified states when making requests with the `if-modified-since` header.
 It can be useful to impose a fixed time limit between the same network requests.
 The `RequestCache` protocol simplifies checking time intervals since successful requests.
+- **Extension Framework**: Framework version with API restricted to that suitable for an extension.

 Other features include:

-- User friendly `NSError`s from networking operations.
+- User friendly `NSError`s from networking and location operations.
 - Neater syntax for Swift Dictionary creation when using `.map({ ... })`.
 - Shortened Syntax for whitespace trimmed Strings.
 - Simplified URL opening for Google Chrome or Safari.
-- Default date comparisons
+- Default date comparisons using comparison operators.
 - Standard device dependent rotations (iPhone +s and iPads rotate `.AllButUpsideDown`, iPhones locked to portrait)
-- `CGRect`, `UIEdgeInsets` common calculations
+- `CGRect`, `UIEdgeInsets` common calculations.

 ### Coding Conventions